 Previously, Kyle served over three years as the legislative aide for former Connecticut State Senator Beth Bye, during which time the senator served as co-chair of the legislature's Appropriations Committee and as a member of the Education Committee.
 As an aide, Kyle gained first-hand experience with the state's education budget, and worked on countless legislative initiatives.

 Kyle also served as an elected member of the Meriden Board of Education.
 Elected to the nine-member board for a four-year term in 2013, Kyle helped oversee the school district's budget as a member of the board's Finance Committee and contributed to the board's Contracts Committee during negotiations between the board and local unions.
 Kyle resigned from the Meriden Board of Education in October 2016 before starting his position at the Connecticut School Finance Project.

-Kyle holds a Bachelor of Arts in Political Science from the University of Connecticut and is currently pursuing a Master of Public Administration from UConn.
+Kyle holds a Bachelor of Arts in Political Science and a Master of Public Administration from the University of Connecticut.

 Back to Main Page

 C.J.
 Strand brings to the School and State Finance Project more than a decade of government relations and policy experience working in both the Connecticut General Assembly and the state’s executive branch.